lumgcomp/RoboCup-pathfinding-Sim/README.md

 # RoboCup Pathfinding Simulation

 This project demonstrates pathfinding algorithms in a RoboCup-inspired simulation environment.
-It allows users to visualize and compare the performance of different algorithms in navigating a player towards a ball while avoiding obstacles.
+It allows users to visualise and compare the performance of different algorithms in navigating a player towards a ball while avoiding obstacles.

 The following algorithms are implemented:

 - A*: A heuristic-based search algorithm that finds the shortest path efficiently by combining the advantages of Dijkstra's algorithm and Greedy Best-First Search.
-It uses a cost function to prioritize nodes based on distance from the start and estimated distance to the goal.
+It uses a cost function to prioritise nodes based on distance from the start and estimated distance to the goal.

-- Dijkstra's Algorithm: A classic algorithm that finds the shortest path from a source to all other nodes in a graph, prioritizing nodes based on accumulated cost without using heuristics.
+- Dijkstra's Algorithm: A classic algorithm that finds the shortest path from a source to all other nodes in a graph, prioritising nodes based on accumulated cost without using heuristics.

 - Depth-First Search (DFS): An uninformed search algorithm that explores as far as possible along a branch before backtracking.
 While not guaranteed to find the shortest path, it demonstrates how a brute-force approach can work in pathfinding.